 Through our special Yamabushi training programs, international participants can train alongside real Yamabushi through programs available throughout the year and with varying levels of commitment.

 On the intensive end, international participants with Japanese language ability may apply to take part in the official Yamabushi training of the Dewa Sanzan Shrine, the Akinomine Peak Ritual, a massive yearly pilgrimage, where over 150 Yamabushi train deep in the forests of Mt.
 Haguro for a full week.
 During this time they are isolated without internet access, or the ability to bathe, and must endure continuous intensive rituals deep to purify their souls and come out of the mountains reborn.

 For those that are looking just to casually learn a bit more about the Yamabushi and Shugendo, we also offer short-term training programs that span either a few hours or a few days in length to help provide guests with a chance to experience their teachings and rituals without the heavy commitment.

 See below for some of the Yamabushi programs that are currently available.

-These programs are made in collaboration with the monks of the Miyatabo lodge on Mt.
+These programs have been made in collaboration with the monks of the Miyatabo lodge on Mt.
 Haguro as well as the Yamabushi of the Mt.
 Yudono Shrine.

 Note that these programs take place in Tsuruoka City.
 This city can be reached from Tokyo by train via Tsuruoka Station (4 hours) or by direct flight from Haneda Airport to Shonai Airport (1 hour).
-A night bus as well runs between Shinjuku Station and Tsuruoka City (8 hours).
+A night bus also runs between Shinjuku Station and Tsuruoka City (8 hours).